awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 + Apply patches\.
 + Install or update SSM Agent\.
 + Run PowerShell commands and Linux shell scripts by using a Systems Manager Run Command task\.
-+ Build Amazon Machine Images \(AMIs\), boot\-strap software, and configure instances by using a Systems Manager Automation task\.
++ Build Amazon Machine Images \(AMIs\), boot\-strap software, and configure nodes by using a Systems Manager Automation task\.
-+ Run AWS Lambda functions that invokes additional actions, such as scanning your instances for patch updates\.
++ Run AWS Lambda functions that invokes additional actions, such as scanning your nodes for patch updates\.
-+ Run AWS Step Functions state machines to perform tasks such as removing an instance from an Elastic Load Balancing environment, patching the instance, and then adding the instance back to the Elastic Load Balancing environment\.
++ Run AWS Step Functions state machines to perform tasks such as removing a node from an Elastic Load Balancing environment, patching the node, and then adding the node back to the Elastic Load Balancing environment\.
-+ Target instances that are offline by specifying an AWS resource group as the target\.
++ Target nodes that are offline by specifying an AWS resource group as the target\.

 **EventBridge support**
 This Systems Manager capability is supported as an *event* type in Amazon EventBridge rules\.
 For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.